census-instrumentation/opencensus-erlang/README.md

 #### <a name="Views">Views</a> ####

-Views are how Neasures are aggregated.
+Views are how Measures are aggregated.
 You can think of them as queries over the set of recorded data points (measurements).

 Views have two parts: the tags to group by and the aggregation type used.